jruesga/gerrit-cloud-notifications-plugin/src/main/resources/Documentation/fcm.md

 `topic: The topic identifier`

-`author: The 'username' of the user that originated the notification`
+`author: A json object that contains the username, name and email of the account that originated the notification`

 `subject: The subject of the change`

-`message: A message associated to the notification`
+`extra: A json with extended information depending on event type, like comment, old and new topics, ...`